tessercat/daoistic-book/blog/meritocracy/content.md

 but people ask about everything, the only way forward is to fail.
-If you're a master like that and blame followers for failing, how does that make you a good person?
+If you're a master like that and blame followers for failing, how does that make you superior?
 When you've failed and don't know you've failed, suffering comes back as more suffering.
 They call you the master of dead ends